 This premium card kicks it out of the water with an automatic free night each year of holding the card after the anniversary date.
 It can be used at any participating Marriott Rewards hotels (up to category 5), which is valued at 35,000 points.
 This means that the $95 annual fee could be a wash if using the free night at hotels like the JW Marriott Beijing, Renaissance Philadelphia Airport Hotel, and the Courtyard Bali Seminyak.

-The Marriott Rewards® Premier Plus Credit Card comes with automatic Silver Elite for bonus points and free premium wireless internet.
-If you’re looking for even higher elite status, the card gets you started with 15 elite night credits per year and the ability to automatically get Gold Elite status after spending $35,000 per card anniversary year (starting in 2019).
-Eligible new cardholders can earn 75,000 bonus points for spending $3,000 within the first three months of having the card.
+The Marriott Bonvoy Boundless™ Credit Card comes with automatic Silver Elite for bonus points and free premium wireless internet.
+If you’re looking for even higher elite status, the card gets you started with 15 elite night credits per year.
+You also get the ability to automatically get Gold Elite status after spending $35,000 per card anniversary year.
+New cardholders can earn 75,000 bonus points after spending $3,000 on purchases in your first 3 months from account opening.

-This card brings 6 points per dollar spent at Marriott family hotels and two points per dollar on everything else.
+This card also earns 6x Bonvoy points per $1 spent at over 7,000 participating Marriott Bonvoy hotels plus 2x points per dollar spent on everything else.
 The low annual fee and plentiful perks assure that this is a solid bargain for those looking for a travel credit card.

 Hilton Honors Aspire from American Express

-This card comes with a free weekend night certificate that can be used at some of the most exotic hotels such as the Conrad Maldives Rangali Island, which takes the sting out of the $450 annual fee.
-It is awarded immediately after being approved for the card and is given each year for holding the card.
+The Hilton Honors American Express Aspire Card comes with a free weekend night certificate that can be used at some of the most exotic hotels such as the Conrad Maldives Rangali Island.
+It is given each year for holding the card.
 You can earn a second weekend night after spending $60,000 within each card year.

 Those two alone mean you are being paid for having this card.
-That doesn’t take into account the free weekend nights, Priority Pass Select membership, and the ability to score a $100 credit for use at Hilton family stays when paying for a two-night (or more) stay with the card.
+That doesn’t take into account the free weekend nights, Priority Pass Select membership, and Priority Pass Lounge access.

 This comes after holding the card for one year.
 You can use it at hotels like the InterContinental Medellin, Holiday Inn Cannes, InterContinental Presidente Cancun Resort, and Crowne Plaza Los Angeles Airport.

 Additional perks include automatic Platinum Elite status to score bonuses like premium wireless internet and potential room upgrades.
 This card also comps the fourth night of any award redemption stay at an IHG hotel (after spending four or more consecutive nights at select IHG properties).
-That could result in huge savings at some of the higher-end IHG properties or those in resort locations like the Holiday Inn Express Waikiki.
+That could result in huge savings at some of the higher-end IHG properties.
+This can include those in resort locations like the Holiday Inn Express Waikiki.

-The World of Hyatt credit card comes with a 40,000 bonus points signup offer.
-This is after you spend $3,000 within the first three months of account opening.
-An additional 20,000 more bonus points are earned after spending $6,000 total within the first six months of account opening.
+The World of Hyatt credit card comes with a 50,000 bonus points signup offer.
+You earn 25,000 after you spend $3,000 within the first three months of account opening.
+An additional 25,000 more bonus points are earned after spending $6,000 total within the first six months of account opening.

 After your first anniversary of holding the card, you get a free night at any Category 1-4 property in the World of Hyatt portfolio.
 Plus, you get an additional free night if you spend $15,000 within your cardmember year.
 This includes hotels like the Hyatt Regency Boston Harbor, Hyatt Centric Fisherman’s Wharf San Francisco, MGM Grand in Las Vegas, and Grand Hyatt Melbourne.